rhinofi/client-js/README.md

 Some more detailed explanations can also be found in the [API Documentation](https://github.com/gateway-fm/rpc-docs/tree/main/apis/starkex).

-If you have suggestions to improve this guide or any of the available documentation, please raise an issue on Github
+If you have suggestions to improve this guide or any of the available documentation, please raise an issue on Github, or email [support@gateway.fm](mailto:support@gateway.fm).

 ## Links